Kyza/mitzvah/README.md

 `proc-macro2` actually uses
 [a runtime check](https://docs.rs/proc-macro2/1.0.69/src/proc_macro2/detection.rs.html#7-16)
-to determine whether of not it's running in a proc macro, while `mitzvah` determines its fallback at compiletime.
+to determine whether it's running in a proc macro, while `mitzvah` determines its fallback at compiletime.
 It's likely optimized into atoms, but in the end `compiletime > runtime`.